AdobeDocs/experience-manager-64.en/help/forms/developing/programmatically-disassembling-pdf-documents.md

 discoiquuid: 8e38a597-5d22-4d83-95fe-4494fb04e4a3
 ---

-# Programmatically Disassembling PDF Documents{#programmatically-disassembling-pdf-documents}
+# Programmatically Disassembling PDF Documents {#programmatically-disassembling-pdf-documents}

 You can disassemble a PDF document by passing it to the Assembler service.
 Typically, this task is useful when the PDF document was originally created from many individual documents, such as a collection of statements.
 In the following illustration, DocA is divided into multiple resultant documents, where the first level 1 bookmark on a page identifies the start of a new resultant document.